 I confess that I was somewhat of an oddity as a child.
 There are some who might argue that I’ve retained this quality into my adulthood.
 When I was about eight years old, my family was part of Brethren church plant in Grand Rapids.
-Actually, my father is the one who initiated the plant and functioned as a sort of lead elder for a time.
-There was not an abundance of Spanish language ministries in Grand Rapids when my family moved to the city in the early 90’s.
+Actually, my father is the one who initiated the plant and functioned as a sort of “lead elder” for this church during that time.
+There was not an abundance of Spanish- language ministries in Grand Rapids when my family moved to the city in the early 90’s.
 And so, an inner-city, Spanish-language dominant, Brethren church was conceived and brought forth in the southwest side of the city, where a growing population of Latino immigrants had begun to take hold.
-When the church received its first convert to Christianity, he was promptly properly seasoned and made ready for baptism by immersion.
-We were still doing home meetings for worship at the time and the announcement was made that “this Sunday” we would have a special evening service across the street around the neighbor’s pool.
-I realized then that I had never been baptized.
-After the folding chairs were put away, I went up to speak to the elders, including my father, who were in a sort of huddle.
-I asked them, “What prevents me from being baptized?”
-They chuckled and someone asked me if I even knew what baptism meant.
-They instantly became solemn when I replied by quoting Romans 6:3-5.

 “…don’t you know that all of us who were baptized into Christ Jesus were baptized into his death?
 We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.

 For if we have been united with him in a death like his, we will certainly also be united with him in a resurrection like his.”

 For the life of me, I can’t ever remember memorizing that passage of Scripture and the look on my Father’s face suggested that he didn’t remember me doing so either.
 There were no further questions.